 What has science shown about the benefits of beet juice?

-One promising research study published in the journal Nutrients, evaluated athletic performance of high-level swimmers.
+One promising research study published in the journal Nutrients evaluated the athletic performance of high-level swimmers.
 The main goal was to see if one week of beet juice supplementation could improve an athlete’s performance.
-In the study, half of the participants consumed 17 ounces of beet juice everyday for six days.
+In the study, half of the participants consumed 17 ounces of beet juice every day for six days.
 The results showed two key points.
-The athletes consuming beet juice were able to swim harder using the same amount of oxygen, and the amount of overall energy they needed to expend was decreased.
+The athletes consuming beet juice were able to swim harder using the same amount of oxygen, and the amount of overall energy they needed to expand was decreased.

 How do these results translate to ultra-running?
 Fighting general fatigue and tapering down in pace are two focal weaknesses of many endurance athletes.
 If simply consuming a vegetable juice can lessen these effects, it might be worth a try.

 Does all research indicate beet juice enhances athletic performance?

 While science has confirmed some of the many proposed benefits of beet juice, it would not be fair to say beets have been the champion of every scientific experiment.
 A research study published in the Journal of Applied Physiology, Nutrition, and Metabolism looked at beet juice’s effect on runners during endurance events at altitude.
 Because we know that nitric acid, from beets, increases blood flow and oxygen to the muscles, it would be safe to hypothesize that beet juice would enhance performance at altitude.
 Not so fast, the study concluded that the beet juice supplementation did not increase speed or lower perceived exertion at altitude.
 It is fair to point out that this study only had 10 participants; perhaps a larger participant group could yield more meaningful results.